 Local Attractions & Things to Do

-Local Attractions & Things to Do In Crawford County and Northwestern PA!
+Things to Do and Local Attractions In Crawford County and Northwestern PA!

 Meadville KOA Campground is located in the center of Crawford County, making it a perfect base camp while you explore Crawford County and Northwestern PA!

-Meadville KOA is near and an easy drive to these great local attractions and fun things to do and see in our area: • The Crawford County Fair • Thurston Classic Hot Air Balloon Event • Amish Community Auction • Pioneer Steam & Gas Engine Society • Erie National Wildlife Refuge • The Baldwin-Reynolds House • The Ernst Trail • Allegheny Trail in nearby Franklin • Woodcock Creek & Dam, • Allegheny Geo Trail (geocaching) • Conneaut Lake Amusement Park • Drake Oil Well • Oil Creek State Park • The Oilcreek & Titusville Railroad • Wooden Nickel Buffalo Farm • Erie’s Maritime Museum • Presque Isle State Park & Beaches • Presque Isle Downs & Casino • Waldameer Amusement Park & Water World • The Tom Ridge Center • Millcreek Mall in Erie • Grove City Prime Outlets • Local Golf Courses • Local Wineries • Local Jewelers • Gift Shoppes • Boutiques, and much more!
+We are an easy drive to these great local attractions and fun things to do and see in our area: • The Crawford County Fair • Thurston Classic Hot Air Balloon Event • Amish Community Auction • Pioneer Steam & Gas Engine Society • Erie National Wildlife Refuge • The Baldwin-Reynolds House • The Ernst Trail • Allegheny Trail in nearby Franklin • Woodcock Creek & Dam, • Allegheny Geo Trail (geocaching) • Conneaut Lake Amusement Park • Drake Oil Well • Oil Creek State Park • The Oilcreek & Titusville Railroad • Wooden Nickel Buffalo Farm • Erie’s Maritime Museum • Presque Isle State Park & Beaches • Presque Isle Downs & Casino • Waldameer Amusement Park & Water World • The Tom Ridge Center • Millcreek Mall in Erie • Grove City Prime Outlets • Local Golf Courses • Local Wineries • Local Jewelers • Gift Shoppes • Boutiques, and much more!

-Things to do & local attractions within 5 miles:
+Local attractions and fun things to do within 5 miles:

-- Crawford County Fair Held every August in Meadville, Pennsylvania, the Crawford County Fair is one of the largest agricultural venues east of the Mississippi River, and possibly the oldest county fair in Pennsylvania.
-September 25, 1946, marked the opening day of the first Crawford County Fair; over 31,000 people attended the four-day fair that first year.
+- Crawford County Fair Held every August in Meadville, Pennsylvania.
+One of the largest agricultural venues east of the Mississippi River, it’s possibly the oldest county fair in Pennsylvania!
+September 25 1946, marked the opening day of the first Crawford County Fair.
+In addition, over 31,000 people attended the four-day fair that first year.
 The 54th annual fair, held for eight days in August 1999, attracted 150,000 visitors.
-Don’t miss it the great, top notch country, christian, and pop music concerts at this fun local attraction!
+And finally, don’t miss the great, top notch country, christian, and pop music concerts at this fun local attraction!

 - Erie National Wildlife Refuge is a great outdoor local attraction just 5 miles from the campground and has over 8700 acres.
 You may even see their nesting bald eagles!
-You can drive around and through it, hike the trails and boardwalks, and see 237 species of migratory birds, and other wildlife.
+You can drive through it, hike the trails and boardwalks, and see 237 species of migratory birds, and other wildlife.
 There is wildlife to view year round at Erie National Wildlife Refuge!
 Grab your binoculars and camera and come see who you can spot.
-There’s a program for kids, and geo caching!
+In addition, there is also a program for kids, and geo caching!
 Check them out!

-- Amish Green House is just a couple of miles away (between the campground & town) and offers a greenhouse with plants, flowers, and Amish-made wood log furniture, sheds, and more!
+- Amish Green House is just a couple of miles away (between the campground & town).
+They offer a greenhouse with plants, flowers, and Amish-made wood log furniture, sheds, and more!

-- Mennonite Country Store is at the Corner of Rt, 27 & Townline Road (when headed to Meadville – past Miller’s Green House) which offers fresh seasonal produce, Amish made canned and baked goods, a deli, dry goods, and more!
+- Mennonite Country Store is at the Corner of Rt, 27 & Townline Road (when headed to Meadville – past Miller’s Green House).
+They offer fresh seasonal produce, Amish made canned and baked goods, a deli, dry goods, and more!

 - Amish School Auction is held the second Saturday in July each year.
 The auction benefits our local Amish School, and is a one of a kind event to attend!